graphicintuitions/graphic-intuitions/src/pages/covid19-updates/index.md

 **March 25, 2020**

 - We recognize many of our clients are on retainers and may have cash flow problems during this difficult time.
 Now more than ever you will need to continue to communicate to your stakeholders: Customers, Staff, and Suppliers.
 We are here for you, as such we are offering deferral payment plans, step down of requirements or, in exceptional cases,temporary suspension of contract.
+- Resource Section created - As the situation develops we will continue to expand and updated the listings.

 **March 24, 2020**